 In these cases, the matter is filed under seal, which means that it is not publicly disclosed.
 The seal is in place for 60 days.
 During this time, the government investigates the fraud allegations, and the seal may be extended longer while the government is conducting its investigation.

-For more on these matters, please see our False Claims Act Frequently Asked Questions.
+For more on these matters, please see our page on frequently asked questions about the FCA.

 Examples of fraud claims that can be brought in a qui tam suit include:

 Contact Us For Whistleblower Representation